Dog Cancer Diet Guidelines

 But these are minimums, not necessarily ideal proportions.

-Higher protein (closer to 40%) and moderate fat (about 15-20%), along with low-carb vegetables (and some fruits) to provide fiber and phytonutrients may be a better target.
+Higher protein (closer to 40%) and moderate fat (about 15-20%), along with low-carb vegetables (and some fruits) to provide fiber and phytonutrients, maybe a better target.

 Multivitamins

 Multi-vitamins are commonly used to help “fill in the gaps” that may be present in home-prepared diets.
-But do take care not to blindly over supplement – some vitamins have established safe upper limits.
+But do not blindly over-supplement – some vitamins have established safe upper limits.
+And some dogs can’t tolerate high doses of certain minerals, even if there is no accepted maximum recommended amount.

-And some dogs can’t tolerate high doses of certain minerals, even if there if is no accepted maximum recommended amount.
 For example, excess copper has been tied to liver disease in dogs.21 How much copper is too much?
 Well, there is no defined upper limit.
 But since this is a problem, don’t supplement copper if your dog’s diet already meets the minimum nutritional requirement for copper.

 Specific Foods to Include